MooersLab/pymolsnips/README.md

 I installed Vim version 8.2.0 via Homebrew.
 This version worked fine.

-*Vim* focuses on the editing process where most of the time is spent on thinking about has been written and not on generating new text.
+*Vim* focuses on the editing process.
+This process is where you spend most of your time thinking about what you have written.
-Most of the time spent `writing' is usually spent on rewriting.
+Most of the time spent *writing* is usually spent on *rewriting*.

-The *Vim* keybindings for text editing are so useful that the they are available for the rival text editors *Emacs* as well as many other text editors.
+The *Vim* keybindings for text editing are so useful that they are available for the rival text editors *Emacs* as well as many other text editors including *VSC*.
 The secret to keeping your sanity while using *Vim* is to remember to escape from the insert mode to the normal mode as soon as you finish entering a chunk of text because the normal mode is where you issue editing commands.
 Numerous blog posts have lists of ways to think about and use *Vim* to improve your productivity.
 The consensus is to develop muscle memory of the commands that are useful to you by practicing their use at every opportunity.
 Another tip is to focus on mastering the basic commands before getting mired in tweaking your *.vimrc* configuration file and playing with plugins; that is, focus on mastering the *vi* part of *Vim*.

+A common trap for new users is to overload their `.vimrc` configuration file with shiny new features and plugins that they find on GitHub from posts of sample `.vimrc` files.
+Some of these files are several thousand lines long and really only usable by their developers.
+New users often accidentally add one line that breaks *Vim*, get frustrated, and give up on *Vim*.
+A better practice is to slowly and irregularly build-up the vimrc file as your needs evolve.
+You can comment out features that you use infrequently and uncomment them as the need arises.
+Obviosuly, your `.vimrc` file should be kept under version control so that you can easily recover the last working version.

 *Vim* lacks native support for snippets.
 We have to extend *Vim* with a plugin known as a snippet manager.
 There are several plugins for managing snippets.
-*Neosnippetsi*, *SnipMate*, and *UltiSnips* will be discussed here.
+*Neosnippets*, *SnipMate*, and *UltiSnips* will be discussed here.

-Versions of vim 8.0 and greater can use minpac to manage plugins on top the native support for plugins.
+Versions of Vim 8.0 and greater can use minpac to manage plugins on top of the native support for plugins.
 Versions of *vim* 7.X and earlier require the use of one of the plugin managers like Vundle to install plugins.
 Most plugins have GitHub websites of their own.
 These sites rarely mention minpac, but Vundle is always mentioned.